Skip to content

 FAQs

-Is Close Brothers Invoice Factoring suitable for UK SMEs?
+Is Close Brothers Invoice Finance suitable for UK SMEs?

-How much does Close Brothers Invoice Factoring cost?
+How much does Close Brothers Invoice Finance cost?

-Can I use Close Brothers for selective (spot) invoice factoring?
+Can I use Close Brothers for selective or spot invoice factoring?

-How long does it take to set up an invoice factoring facility with Close Brothers?
+How long does it take to set up Close Brothers Invoice Finance?